top of page

 The "Right of Position" property certificate is registered at the regional justice department (Corregidor), where....

-A maritime water concession is a legal permit that allows individuals or companies to use coastal and marine areas for specific purposes—such as building docks, marinas, or other waterfront structures—while ensuring that development is environmentally responsible and aligned with national interests....
+Maritime water concessions in Panama are legal permits that allow individuals or companies to use coastal and marine areas for specific purposes, such as building docks, marinas, or other waterfront structures.
+These concessions ensure that development is environmentally responsible and aligns with national interests.